Bowie vs Eastside Early College High: A vs D in Austin ISD (2025 TEA)

 Bowie High: Southwest Austin’s Academic Powerhouse

 The surrounding neighborhoods include some of the most desirable in south Austin, with tree covered lots, modern updates, and easy access to the Barton Creek greenbelt, Lady Bird Lake trail system, and the MoPac commuter corridor.
-At $725,000 median, you are paying a premium, but buyers in this zone get one of the strongest public high school experiences in the state.
+Buyers in this zone get one of the strongest public high school experiences in the state.

 Eastside Early College: A Different Model for a Different Community

-The east Austin neighborhoods surrounding the school have experienced tremendous price appreciation, with the median now at $600,000.
+The east Austin neighborhoods surrounding the school have experienced tremendous price appreciation in the past decade.
 The school’s D rating is a concern, but the early college model creates a unique educational experience that TEA scores do not fully capture.
 Buyers in this zone should visit the campus and understand the program before making assumptions based solely on the rating.

 The Neighborhoods